cinchy-co/angular-sdk/README.md

     CinchyModule.forRoot()
   ],

-  // Add CinchyService as one of the providers
+  // Add CinchyModule as one of the providers
-  providers: [CinchyService],
+  providers: [CinchyModule],
   ...
 })
 export class AppModule { }